 The Wreck of the USS Tennessee and the Rise of the US Navy

-Hard Aground brings together three intertwined stories documenting the US Navy’s strategic and matériel evolution following the end of the Civil War through the First World War.
+Hard Aground brings together three intertwined stories documenting the US Navy’s strategic and matériel evolution from the end of Civil War through the First World War.
 These incidents had lasting consequences for how the navy would modernize itself throughout the rest of the twentieth century.

 The first story focuses on the reconstruction of the US Navy following the swift and near-total dismantling of the Union Navy infrastructure after the Civil War.
 This reconstruction began with barely enough time for the navy’s campaigns in the Spanish-American War, and for its role in the First World War.
 Jampoler argues that the federal government discovered that the fleet requested by the navy, and paid for by Congress, was the wrong fleet.
 Focus was on battleships and cruisers rather than destroyers and other small combat vessels needed to hunt submarines and serve as convoy escorts.